pringon/ttt-engine/plans.md

 ## Color

-- determines which player should act next.
+- Determines which player should act next.
-- available values are 1 (engine) and -1 (human).
+- Available values are 1 (engine) and -1 (human).

 ## Functions